Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 You can find out loads more about how to treat the different causes of pain behind the knee:

-But be aware, just because there is back of knee pain, it doesn’t necessarily mean the problem is there.
+But be aware, just because there is pain in the back of the knee, it doesn’t necessarily mean the problem is there.
 Pain can refer to different places so a problem around the front of the knee can produce a feeling of posterior knee pain.
 For more help, visit the knee symptoms diagnosis guide.

-Remember, the best way to accurately diagnose the cause of your pain behind the knee is to see your doctor.
+Remember, the best way to accurately diagnose the cause of your knee pain is to see your doctor.

 The most common causes of pain behind the knee are a bakers cyst, meniscus tear, ligament sprain and hamstring injuries.